 The surgeries will be led by a session leader, a fellow Chair, who will begin by sharing their experience on a particular topic.
-There will then be opportunity for you to ask questions and share your experiences.
+There will then be an opportunity for you to ask questions and share your experiences.
 The aim is not for the session leader to give you advice, but to create an environment where all those on the surgery can share their experiences, learn and support one another.

 Roma, said: "The best thing about Beacon so far has been the chance to meet and learn from other Chairs and Vice Chairs.
-I hope by leading the Beacon Programme's first online surgery I can share some of my chairing experience and support others to tackle some of the issues facing Chairs of smaller charities.”
+I hope by leading the Beacon Programme's first online surgery I can share my chairing experience and support others to tackle some of the issues facing Chairs of smaller charities.”

-Join the surgery to connect with 6 – 12 other Chairs face to face via video over the online platform, Zoom.
+Join the surgery to connect with 6 – 12 other Chairs, face to face, via video over the online platform Zoom.
 Never used Zoom before?
 Do not worry!
 Here are some Tech Top Tips to help you out.